Chapter 5 : Debrief

-Harry regathered himself and started again.
-He smiled “A lot of you have probably been wondering why Professor Dumbledore entrusted a critical and dangerous mission to a bunch of kids.
+Harry regathered himself and then smiled.
+“A lot of you have probably been wondering why Professor Dumbledore entrusted a critical and dangerous mission to a bunch of kids.
 A number of you didn’t hold back telling me that I had misunderstood what Dumbledore had said.
 I hadn’t.
 Dumbledore entrusted this task to me, Ron and Hermione because he didn’t have a choice.”

 Harry looked around the room.
 Everyone was fixed on him, waiting for him to explain what he had just said.

-“It had to be me,” continued Harry, “I was marked for this mission when I was just one year old.
+“It had to be me,” continued Harry.
+“I was marked for this mission when I was a one year old.
 It was Voldemort himself who selected me.
 He created a connection between us the day he killed my mother and tried to kill me, a connection mirrored by this scar.”
 Harry pointed to his famous lightning scar.
-“The connection was increased when a wand sharing the same phoenix feather core as Voldemort’s chose an eleven year old Harry Potter as its master.
+“The connection was increased when a wand, sharing the same phoenix feather core as Voldemort’s, chose an eleven year old Harry Potter as its master.
 It increased again when he took my blood to regenerate his body in the graveyard at Little Hangleton.”

 “I have seen some vile things through Voldemort’s eyes.
 I have seen him murder children without a second’s hesitation simply because they were in his path.
-I have seen him torture people to the point of insanity.
+I have seen him torture people to the point of death or madness.
 It was vile this connection.
 It made me feel polluted.
-It also gave me blinding headaches when it operated but it was an indispensable tool in our mission as will become clear.”
+It also gave me blinding headaches when it operated, but it was an indispensable tool in our mission, as will become clear.”

 Harry stopped.
 He was finding this harder than he thought.
 He looked around the room.
 Most were looking a little shocked.
 Everyone here had had some knowledge of the connection between Harry and Voldemort, but only Ron and Hermione understood its extent and the affect it had on Harry, the toll it took on him.
 Ginny was looking ashen faced, her eyes wide with horror.
 She leant into her Mother’s leg and hugged it tightly.
 Molly put a reassuring hand on Ginny’s shoulder though she too was reeling at Harry’s revelation.
 Harry tried to smile reassuringly at Ginny, but she didn’t respond.
 Hermione put her hand on Harry’s leg, encouraging him to go on.